brschroeder/centos-mailinabox/README.md

 CentOS-Mail-in-a-Box
 ======================

+## NOTE: Project is on hold waiting for Centos v8.0 release (expected around Sept 2019)

 This is an attempt to port the Mail-in-a-Box project from Ubuntu to Centos.
 The home page of the original Ubuntu project is [here](https://mailinabox.email) and the code on Github is [here](https://github.com/mail-in-a-box/mailinabox).

 Current development status/log is [here.](dev-status.md)